Manapouri to Doubtful Sound, February 28, 2025

 Te Anau's Glowworm Caves, March 1, 2025

-After we disembarked the Navigator in Doubtful Sound and crossed the pass over to Lake Manapouri's West Arm harbor, we headed to Te Anau for this fascinating excursion.
-New Zealanders and others who have visited New Zealand said visiting the Glowworm Caves was worth it.
+After we disembarked the Navigator in Doubtful Sound and crossed the Wilmot Pass over to Lake Manapouri's West Arm Harbor, we headed to Te Anau for this fascinating excursion.
+New Zealanders, and others who have visited New Zealand, said visiting the Glowworm Caves was worth it.
 They were right.
-It was informative and magical.
+It was magical and informative.

 .jpg) |